District 3: Capt. Aaron Jones

 District 3, under the command of Capt.
-Daniel Gerard, serves the Western side of the City of Cincinnati, covering about 20 square miles.
+Aaron Jones, serves the Western side of the City of Cincinnati, covering about 20 square miles.
 District 3 has about 95,000 residents in 14 separate neighborhoods: East Price Hill, West Price Hill, Lower Price Hill, East Westwood, English Woods, Millvale & Moosewood, North Fairmount, South Fairmount, Riverside, Sayler Park, Sedamsville, South Cumminsville, Roll Hill and Westwood.

 District 3 delivers a variety police services to the 14 communities with a staff of 161 sworn officers (one captain, four lieutenants, 20 sergeants and 136 officers) and four civilians.
 The majority of the officers are assigned to the three reliefs: First Shift, which includes the Neighborhood Unit, works closely with the community to provide long-term problem solving and crime-prevention services relative to each neighborhood, Second Shift and Third Shift.

 The relief officers' primary function is to provide 24-hour first responder police services to the communities.
 Other services provided by the reliefs are specialized traffic enforcement and mountain bike patrol.

 Additionally, District 3 staffs an Investigative Unit responsible for the district-wide investigations.
 The Investigative Unit is comprised of two unique units: Investigators, and Violent Crimes Squad.
 Investigators complete follow up investigations received by the relief officers and processes crime scenes.
 The Violent Crimes Squad is tasked with the duties of street-level drug investigations, apprehension of wanted felons and other covert operations.
 The Violent Crimes Squad also assist with initial response and follow-up investigation of incidents of violent crime.